knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 bucket on Google Cloud, process the image with a number of different Knative services, and save the processed image to an output bucket.

-I had 2 main requirements:
+I defined two requirements for the pipeline:

 1. Uploaded images are filtered (eg. no adult or violent images) before sending through the pipeline.